Blog Layout

 • California tenant rights include maintaining the neighborhood’s peace and quiet.

 • Inform their landlord when maintenance issues arise.
-If the landlord doesn't make the repairs, they can repair and deduct from their rent.
+If the landlord doesn't make the repair, they can repair and deduct from their rent.

 • Report to their landlord whenever maintenance issues crop up.